MHenderson/sudoku-modelling/article/rst/my_paper.rst

 The polynomial model for the empty Sudoku puzzle consists of the collection of all node polynomials for nodes in the Sudoku graph and all edge polynomials for pairs ``(x,y)`` in ``dependent_symbols(n)``.
 The ``dependent_symbols`` function is simply a mapping of the ``sympy.Symbol`` constructor onto the list of dependent cells.

-Specifying a Sudoku puzzle requires extending this model by adding polynomials to represent the clues, or fixed cells.
+Specifying a Sudoku puzzle requires extending this model by adding polynomials to represent clues.
 According to the model from [Var05]_, if :math:`$D$` is the set of fixed cells (i.e. cell label, value pairs) then to the polynomial system we need to add polynomials

 .. raw:: latex